Right Arm Pain: 14 Causes, What It Means & Treatment

 This type of syndrome is more common in professionals working with their hands and wrists, such as typists, hairdressers or computer programmers, for example.
 Symptoms typically appear gradually, and may even become disabling over time.

-What to do: Treatment for carpal tunnel is typically directed by an orthopedic surgeon or rheumatologist, and includes the use of anti-inflammatory drugs, rest and physiotherapy.
+How to treat: Treatment for carpal tunnel is typically directed by an orthopedic surgeon or rheumatologist, and includes the use of anti-inflammatory drugs, rest and physiotherapy.

 4. Poor circulation